Qiskit/rustworkx/rustworkx-core/README.md

 Python layer.
 However, many of the algorithms (and to a lesser extent data structures) needed for rustworkx are not available in petgraph.
-For places where these algorithms are implemented in a generic way the rustworkx-core crate exposes it for rust users.
+For places where these algorithms are implemented in a generic way the rustworkx-core crate exposes it for Rust users.

 ## Usage